 During the site review, staff were routinely observed making cross-gender announcements when persons of the opposite gender entered offender housing areas.
 As well, supervisory staff were observed conducting their routine security checks within offender housing areas.
 Cross-gender announcements and supervisory rounds, both unannounced rounds and scheduled rounds, were subsequently documented on the buildings' chronical housing logs.
 In conducting their routine security checks, supervisory staff were often observed speaking with both offenders and staff.
-Their conversations appeared both spontaneous and routine; more specifically, the apparent ease in which both offenders and staff approached supervisory personnel suggested that their presence within offender housing, work, educational, and communal areas was not unusual.

-During the site review, the auditor observed that supervisory staff used both direct and indirect supervisory practices to monitor correctional employees.
+During the site review, the auditor also observed that supervisory staff used both direct and indirect supervisory practices to monitor correctional employees.
 Supervisory staff were observed making routine and frequent rounds throughout the facility.
-In fact, during line staff interviews, all random correctional officers interviewed did indicate that supervisory staff were available to them as needed.
-Also, during supervisory rounds, ranking officials were routinely observed reviewing required documentation completed by line staff as a function of their duty posts.
+During these supervisory rounds, ranking officials were routinely observed reviewing required documentation completed by line staff as a function of their duty posts.
 All offender housing areas contain at least one security staff post that is continuously monitored by staff.
 As well, all areas with significant concentrations of offenders are required to maintain a security staff posts within that area during operational hours.
-For example, the Education Building is required, and did contain, the presence of a correctional employee while offenders were present in the area.
+For example, offender recreation yards/gyms are required, and did contain, the presence of a correctional employee while offenders were present in the area.